tanyelai/neuroscience/README.md

 ## Notes

 ### Philosophy of Cognitive Sciences
 *Philosophy of Cognitive Sciences* is a short course that provides fundamental theories.
-They share lots of additional reading sources, I will be adding later.
+They share lots of additional reading sources.
 Some links that I find useful for philosophy of the topic:
 - [Evolutionary Psychology](https://iep.utm.edu/evol-psy/)
 - [Evolution of Language](http://www.lel.ed.ac.uk/cle/)
 - [Niche Construction](https://nicheconstruction.com)